Exploring dependence between categorical variables: benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms: Real data illustrations

 In Table 4, we present the covariate profiles of the representative clusters created with the Bayesian partitioning analysis.
 The subjects are divided in two clusters, and it is not straightforward to disentangle the log-linear model interactions that are present from the cluster profiles.

 The two-way interactions `AC', `AE', `BC' and `BE' are clearly captured by $\bfT_\gamma$; see below.
+As in Section 4.3.3, we display with bold font the values of elements that correspond to an existing edge in the most probable model.
 This demonstrates the applicability of our approach.
 Elements $t_{\gamma}(1,4)=0.14$ and $t_{\gamma}(4,5)=0.12$ that correspond to the three-way interaction `ADE' are smaller.
-We believe this is due to two reasons.
-First, by construction, matrix $\bfT_\gamma$ is formed by looking at pairwise products of selection switches, making it naturally easier to detect edges that only form two-way interactions.
-Second, and more importantly, the signal in the data is not strong.
-The two likely models have combined posterior probability equal to 0.51, whilst no other model is associated with probability greater than 0.1.
+We believe this is due to the signal in the data not being strong.
+The two likely models have combined posterior probability equal to 0.51, whilst only one of them contains the three-way interaction `ADE'.
+No other model is associated with probability greater than 0.1.
 Nevertheless, the two elements $t_{\gamma}(1,4)$ and $t_{\gamma}(4,5)$ are still one order of magnitude larger compared to the five elements that correspond to `F'.
 Factor `F' does not interact with any other covariate, and this matches the low posterior selection probability $E(\rho_{6})=0.10$, implying it is not likely to propose the addition of an edge in the graphical model from covariate `F' to another covariate.
 Of the eleven edges that are not present in the high probability model, five correspond to very small elements $t_\gamma$.
 Using $\bfT_{\gamma}$ to inform the model search algorithm, results in the identification of a large part of the model space that is associated with low probability.

 \begin{tiny}

 \end{tiny}

 In Table 6, we present model selection results.
 It is clear that adopting search strategy (b) to incorporate information from the clustering analysis reduces the average number of iterations to the best model.
 Model search strategy (d), where (a) and (b) are combined also performs well, as was the case in the simulations.